Sales glossary

 Definition

 D2C (or DTC) stands for Direct-to-Consumer.
-It is a business model where a manufacturer or brand sells its products directly to the end customer, bypassing third-party retailers, wholesalers, or distributors.
+It is a vertical business model where a manufacturer or brand sells its products directly to the end customer, bypassing third-party retailers, wholesalers, and distributors.

 Feature